duncanmazza/SoftSysLabMat/reports/report.md

 Taking inspiration from MATLAB’s admirable qualities and peculiar idiosyncrasies.

-## Team Members
+**Team members:** Junwon Lee and Duncan Mazza

-Junwon Lee, Duncan Mazza
+*Acknowledgement: This project contains code that was adapted from Duncan and Anna Griffin's first project; this was done with permission from Anna, and this acknowledgement is included at the top of relevant files in the project.*

 ## Goals

-We [Junwon and Duncan] are both well versed with the MATLAB programming language and, between us, have used it in the contexts of digital signal processing, computer vision algorithm prototyping, solving ODEs, robotics, and more.
+We \[Junwon and Duncan\] are both well versed with the MATLAB programming language and, between us, have used it in the contexts of digital signal processing, computer vision algorithm prototyping, solving ODEs, robotics, and more.
 Through our experiences with MATLAB we have developed an affinity for some aspects of MATLAB, particularly regarding the first-class nature of the matrix data structure and complex numbers, abundance of matrix operations, and excellent documentation.
 However, when compared to other programming languages such as Python, it deviates from programming language norms and is missing nice-to-have features.
 For example, MATLAB matrix indexing is 1-indexed, whereas in nearly every other language, array indexing is 0-indexed.
 Additionally, r-values of matrix-equivalent data structures in Python (e.g., Numpy arrays) support invocation of their associated methods, whereas MATLAB does not.
 For example:

 ```python